Gold Card Electrician vs Registered Domestic Electrician

 What is a Registered Domestic Electrician?

 To become a registered domestic electrician you need to belong to a Competent Persons Scheme (CPS), such as the NICEIC.
-In order to join one of these schemes you will need a minimum of 24 months’ experience within the industry, the latest edition of the wiring regulations qualification (18th Edition) and as of September 2021 the EAL Level 3 Certification in Installing, Testing and Ensuring Compliance of Electrical Installations in Dwellings 600/7695/1EO (a Qualified Supervisor qualification).
+In order to join one of these schemes you will need a minimum of 24 months’ experience within the industry, the latest edition of the wiring regulations qualification (18th Edition), a Level 3 Inspection and Testing qualification and finally, an Electrotechnical Level 3 NVQ.

 The main reason electricians become registered with a CPS is so that they can sign off their own notifiable work.
 This includes work such as house rewires, consumer unit changes and electrical work carried out in bathrooms.
 Before becoming registered with a scheme, you have to go through your local area building control to get the work signed off, which comes at a cost.
 By joining a scheme, you will then be able to sign off your own work and would simply need to renew your membership every year.